sanarkk/WEB_sprites/README.md

-Sprites for WEB page
+Sprites for WEB page,
-Search it in branch 'master'
+search it in branch 'master'.